PgBiel/typst-improv-tables-planning/main.typ

 5. *To be discussed:* Should it be possible to specify not only vertical and horizontal, but also diagonal lines?
   - At the moment, this sounds very far-fetched, especially since handling diagonal lines going through pagebreaks would be a bit hairy, and require some math.
   - The idea can be kept here for the future though.
 For the moment, we should focus on horizontal and vertical lines.

+6. *To be discussed:* How to ensure line customization interacts properly with merged cells?

 == Grid and table unification